yuwenli925/REIM/README.md

 REIM_power2_demo.m is on the REIM rational approximation of x^(-s) on [1e-8,1], which generates left of Fig.4.

+FEM2D_fractional_demo.m solves the fractional Laplace equation on uniform and graded meshes.
+It outputs Fig. 4 (right).

 REIM_time_demo.m is on the REIM rational approximation of 1/(x^s+d) on [1e-6,1], which generates Fig.5.

 BDF2_FEM.m is on the L^2 errors of numerical solutions and the accepted/rejected step sizes, which generates Fig.6.